Can You Think Like Leonardo Da Vinci?

 Acclaimed author, Michael Gelb, wrote the profound book called “How to Think Like Leonardo Da Vinci,” in which he discusses unique strategies that Da Vinci practiced in order to improve his skills and intelligence.
 Gelb discusses in this book how human beings are gifted with an almost unlimited potential for learning and creativity and uses Da Vinci as our genius guide to show us how to unlock our dormant potential.

 Da Vinci used novelty and specific brain training techniques in order to enhance his brain and develop skills in a wide variety of areas.
-In particular, he focused on each of the intelligences explained in this booklet, which allowed his brain to develop in a profoundly versatile and fluent way, giving him remarkable abilities to excel in a wide variety of subjects.
+In particular, Da Vinci would focus on each of the intelligences explained in this booklet, which allowed his brain to develop in a profoundly versatile and fluent way, giving him remarkable abilities to excel in a wide variety of subjects.

 The Seven Da Vincian Principles:

 Da Vinci left these seven principles for thinking and experiencing life at a higher level (1).
 These are characteristics we can all continue to develop throughout our lives.
 As we pursue improvements in each of these, we get a glimpse into what it would be like to think like Leonardo Da Vinci?